RookTKO/RookTKO/README.md

 ## ✨ About myself ✨

-I prefer to program in JavaScript and GML but also have proficient working knowledge of C# and Python.
+I prefer to program in JavaScript/TypeScript.

+I have proficient working knowledge in these other languages as well:

+- Java
+- Python
+- Ruby
+- C#

 I love UI, web design and development, as well as game design and development.
 Legit just want to make video games all day everyday and nothing else.
+For game development I used:

+- Game Maker
+- Unity
+- Three.js
+- Phaser 2/3

 I have two birds 🐦, two sneks 🐍, and <s>two</s> three pupperinos 🐕.
 And each pair has a good one and a bad one.